xiaochi-liu/interpretable-ml-book/manuscript/10-references.md

 Yang, Hongyu, Cynthia Rudin, and Margo Seltzer.
 "Scalable Bayesian rule lists."
 Proceedings of the 34th International Conference on Machine Learning-Volume 70.
 JMLR. org, 2017.

 Zhao, Qingyuan, and Trevor Hastie.
-"Causal Interpretations of Black-Box Models."
+"Causal interpretations of black-box models."
 Journal of Business & Economic Statistics, to appear.
-A depth AND EXPOSURE TIME (2017).
+(2017).

 Štrumbelj, Erik, and Igor Kononenko.
+"A general method for visualizing and explaining black-box regression models."
+In International Conference on Adaptive and Natural Computing Algorithms, 21–30.
+Springer.
+(2011).

+Štrumbelj, Erik, and Igor Kononenko.
 "Explaining prediction models and individual predictions with feature contributions."
 Knowledge and information systems 41.3 (2014): 647-665.

-Štrumbelj, Erik, and Igor Kononenko.
-2011.
-"A General Method for Visualizing and Explaining Black-Box Regression Models."
-In International Conference on Adaptive and Natural Computing Algorithms, 21–30.
-Springer.

 ## R Packages Used for Examples